BretCameron/strapi-plugin-public-permissions/README.md

 yarn add strapi-plugin-public-permissions
 ```

-## Usage

-In your Strapi project, add the following in `./config/plugins.js`:
+Now, in your Strapi project, add the following in `./config/plugins.js`:

 ```js
 module.exports = {